frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 IPA will not provide a direct way to enable or disable profiles in Dogtag.
-Separate CA ACL rules will govern whether a principal can use a particular profile, and these rules can be disabled or enabled by privileged users.
+Separate CA ACL rules will govern whether a particular profile can be used to issue a certificate to a particular subject princpial.
+These rules can be created, modified, disabled or enabled by privileged users.
 See the CA ACL section below.

 Storing issued certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^